|home||current news||concerts||discography||lyrics||press||promo photos||Shopping Site||Dog Portraits||contact|

-In the early 80s, Tret began exploring the independent side of the industry discovering the blossoming genre known as Women’s Music.
+In the early 80s, Tret moved to the independent side of the industry discovering the blossoming genre known as Women’s Music.
 She recorded with and produced some of the best of women’s music including the legendary “Meg & Cris at Carnegie Hall” (1983).
-She worked as a duo with Cris Williamson throughout the 90s, producing, engineering and releasing 3 CDs together during those years.
+She worked as a duo with Cris Williamson throughout the 90s, producing, engineering and releasing 3 CDs together.

 Her acclaimed solo releases include “Tret Fure” (1973), “Terminal Hold” (1984), “Edges of the Heart” (1986), “Time Turns the Moon” (1990), “Back Home” (2001) which took both album of the year and single of the year awards for 2001 from OutVoice Top 40, “My Shoes” (2003) in which Sing Out!
 Magazine says "Fure's new solo venture signals her intent to do more than just move on.
-This album soars...She has never sounded better...This mature effort surely ranks among Fure's finest works and will be savored by old-time fans and new fans alike.", “Anytime Anywhere”(2005) and “True Compass” (2007) a beautiful collection of songs of love and passion that lived in the top 20 charts of Outvoice for over a year.
-“The Horizon” (2010) was also in the top 10 charts and her title song “The Horizon” placed #1 in the Dec 2010 charts.
-“A Piece of the Sky” (2013) was #3 in the top 20 charts.
-Tret just released her 15th album, “Rembrandt Afternoons” (2015) which proves to be her best work yet.
-It has already been chosen by the acclaimed folk music show Midnight Special as their album of the week and has been in heavy rotation on several of the folk shows around the country.
-Her song “Riverbank” was #2 on the Acoustic Outpost charts for the week of February 15 and the song “Freedom” is #1 on Outvoice.net.
+This album soars...She has never sounded better...This mature effort surely ranks among Fure's finest works and will be savored by old-time fans and new fans alike.”, “Anytime Anywhere”(2005) and “True Compass” (2007) both beautiful collections of songs of love and passion, “The Horizon” (2010) which was also in the top 10 of the Outvoice charts, “A Piece of the Sky” (2013) and “Rembrandt Afternoons” (2015) which proves to be her best work yet.
+It was chosen by the acclaimed folk music show Midnight Special as their album of the week and has been in heavy rotation on many of the folk shows around the country.
+Her song “Freedom” has been arranged for chorale groups and is being performed widely around the country.